Home How-to How to fix iPhone apps freezing after iOS 18 update

 5. Delete and reinstall the app

-If an app keeps freezing even after updating it, consider deleting the app and reinstalling it from scratch.
-An update might’ve failed to remove the bugs that caused the app to freeze.
-But deleting and reinstalling gives the installation a fresh start.
+If an app keeps freezing even after updating, consider deleting it and reinstalling it from scratch.
+An update might’ve failed to remove the bugs that caused the app to freeze, but deleting and reinstalling gives the installation a fresh start.

 To do so, tap and hold an app icon → Tap Remove AppDelete App.
 Now, go to the App Store and re-install the app.